Office of Strategic Wellness and Opportunity

 All are welcome here.
 We really mean it.

 The need for a diverse nursing workforce has never been greater.
-Not just because patients want caregivers who look like them and speak their language - though that's part it it - but because we understand that you can't reduce health inequities, improve care and patients' health outcomes without a widened view of the world derived through engagement across difference, understanding, and humility.
+Not just because patients want caregivers who look like them and speak their language - though that's part it it - but because we understand that you can't reduce health inequities and improve care and patients' health outcomes without a widened view of the world derived through engagement across difference, understanding, and humility.

-The School of Nursing creates structures that build belonging: through programming and events for students, faculty, and staff; support of student affinity groups; through learning opportunities, pilot classes, workshops, and community reads; through curricular and academic support of faculty to help them build and grow a culture of humility, respect, and belonging; and through its support and ongoing work to create holistic admissions processes that take into account applicants' backstories and experiences as well as their academic strengths and promise.
+The School of Nursing creates structures that build belonging: through programming and events for students, faculty, and staff; support of student affinity groups; through learning opportunities, pilot classes, workshops, and community reads; through curricular and academic support of faculty to help them build and grow a culture of humility, respect, and belonging; and through its support and ongoing work to create admissions processes that take into account applicants' backstories and experiences as well as their academic strengths and promise.

 American Association for Men in Nursing chapter (formerly MAN Club)